-Item Description Username Username for secure access to PPPoE Password Password for secure access to PPPoE Authentication Authentication protocol in GSM network PAP or CHAP - The router selects the authentication method.
-PAP - The router uses the PAP authentication method.
+Item Description Authentication Authentication protocol in GSM network. • PAP or CHAP - The router selects the authentication method. • PAP - The router uses the PAP authentication method.
 CHAP - The router uses the CHAP authentication method.
-IP Mode Specifies the version of IP protocol: IPv4 - IPv4 protocol is used only (default).
-IPv6 - IPv6 protocol is used only.
-IPv4/IPv6 - IPv4 and IPv6 dual stack is enabled.

-Item Description MRU Specifies the Maximum Receiving Unit.
+IP Mode Specifies the version of IP protocol: • IPv4 - IPv4 protocol is used only (default).
+IPv6 - IPv6 protocol is used only. • IPv4/IPv6 - IPv4 and IPv6 dual stack is enabled.
+MRU Specifies the Maximum Receiving Unit.
 The MRU identifies the maximum packet size, that the router can receive via PPPoE.
 The default value is 1492 B (bytes).
 Other settings can cause incorrect data transmission.
 Minimal value in IPv4 and IPv4/IPv6 mode is 128 B. Minimal value in IPv6 mode is 1280 B. MTU Specifies the Maximum Transmission Unit.
 The MTU identifies the maximum packet size, that the router can transfer in a given environment.
 The default value is 1492 B (bytes).
 Other settings can cause incorrect data transmission.
-Minimal value in IPv4 and IPv4/IPv6 mode is 128 B. Minimal value in IPv6 mode is 1280 B. Get DNS addresses from server It is enabled to obtain the DNS addresses from the server by default.
+Minimal value in IPv4 and IPv4/IPv6 mode is 128 B. Minimal value in IPv6 mode is 1280 B. DNS Settings Can be set to obtain the DNS address from the server or to set it manually.
+DNS IP Address Manual setting of DNS address.
+DNS IP Address Manual setting of IPv6 DNS address.
+Interface Select an Ethernet interface.
+VLAN Tagging Select yes to turn on the VLAN tagging.
+VLAN ID Set the ID for VLAN tagging.
+The range is from 1 to 1000.

-Table 27: PPPoE configuration
+Table 24: PPPoE configuration

-Setting a bad packet size value (MRU, MTU) can cause unsuccessful transmission.
+Setting an incorrect packet size value (MRU, MTU) can cause unsuccessful transmission.